 When/How will I get access to your online Secondary Application?

-Once AMCAS notifies us that they have received your application, you will be sent an e-mail with instructions about how to access our Secondary web site.
-At any time, however, you can download a PDF worksheet for the Secondary if you like, but you must complete and submit online by December 15.
-Mail us nothing but the check and photo.
+Once AMCAS notifies us that they have received your application, you will be sent an e-mail with instructions about how to access our Secondary Application.
+You must complete and submit through US Mail by December 15.

 Which courses are required?
 And how much?